 ANSWER: What the Bible says about the military and whether a Christian is allowed to join or not is a serious matter that deserves a balanced discussion.
 The below brief arguments, the first one against a believer in the military and the second supporting such a service, are offered to encourage a deeper study of this difficult subject.

 The most relevant Bible text, used by some, against serving in the military comes from the Sermon on the Mount.
 The whole passage will not be quoted here since it is familiar to most people (Matthew 5:39, 44 - 45).
 Jesus instructs us to "turn the other cheek" and not resist evil.
 He tells us to love our enemies and even bless those who act against us.
 Can Christians evade the literal application of these verses in regard to the military?

 The founder of the Quakers, George Fox, realized that people could not avoid the literal meaning of Jesus' words.
-It is easy to see, however, that not having a military at all would be impractical and impossible to implement since other nations would seek to attack us (e.g. the Nazis, etc.).
-The literal application of these verses concerning the military could also be applied to joining a police force.
-Romans 13 tells us that God uses unbelievers to maintain law and order (Romans 13:1).
+It is easy to see, however, that not having a military at all would be impractical and impossible to implement since other nations would seek to attack us (e.g. the Philistines attacked Israel many times).

 Argument for serving